peijin94/LOFAR-Sun-tools/docs/interferometry.rst

 Preprocess
 ----------

-If the data is un-calibrated data, do use the NDPPP to auto weight the data set:
+If the data is raw-data (not processed by pipeline), it is necessary to do the autoweight step:

 .. code:: bash